Mortimer Durand: Death

+There is a misconception regarding the grave of Mortimer Durand, leading to the mistaken belief that he is buried in Pakistan.
+However, in reality, he died in Polden, Somerset, England, and was laid to rest there.
+The grave that has been associated with him actually belongs to his father, Sir Henry Marion Durand.

-Literary works
+Published works

 From 1906, after his return to England, he devoted his time to writing.

 He also published the biography of his father, General Henry Marion Durand (1812–1871), and also had ambitions as a novelist, often with his wife, Lady E. R. Durand (1852–1913), as a co-author.
 Some of his publications are: